InternetSociety/dnssec-portfolio-checker-examples/README.md

     curl http://check.sidnlabs.nl:8080/check/internetsociety.org

+The results in either case (web browser or curl) look like:

+    internetsociety.org,"",secure,""

+where the third filed is either '''secure''', '''insecure''' or '''bogus''' (failed validation).

 The programs found in this repository are simple examples of how you could use the interface.
 They were written purely because I wanted to experiment with the API from SIDN Labs and thought I would share my examples.